CodeSmile-0000011110110111/LunyScript-Plan/pages/Refactor LunyScript.md

 - move API calls to static classes: DebugBreak() => Debug.Break()
 - Variables:
-	- GlobalVariables etc is a bit long consider GlobalVars or GVars (perhaps alias?)
+	- GlobalVariables etc is a bit long
+	- consider Vars.Global[] or Vars.G[] as alias
+	-